ovh/docs/pages/cloud/private-cloud/nsx-t-01-first-steps/guide.en.gb.md

 From the `Networking`{.action} tab, click `NAT`{.action} to view the default configuration of NAT rules.

-The default rule for the **SNAT** shows that the virtual IP address is used to translate from the networks within the cluster.
+The default rule for **SNAT** shows that the virtual IP address is used to translate from internal networks to the Internet.

 ![04 Display default SNAT Configuration 01](images/04-display-default-nat-configuration01.png){.thumbnail}